shashankyld/Instance-Completion-and-Motion-Estimation-with-Deep-Shape-Priors-for-Autonomous-Driving-Presentation/README.md

 # Instance-Completion-and-Motion-Estimation-with-Deep-Shape-Priors-for-Autonomous-Driving-Presentation

-The main contribution of this paper is a novel object tracking and reconstruction approach that combines learned shape priors with Gauss-Newton optimization for robust dynamic perception in autonomous driving.
+The main contribution of this project is a novel object tracking and reconstruction approach that combines learned shape priors with Gauss-Newton optimization for robust dynamic perception in autonomous driving.